ankumar/architecture/Patterns/Run.md

  2. https://web.dev/vitals/

 ## Kubernetes
-The reason why Kubernetes is popular is that it doesn't force you down a single path of getting things done, and it supports more workload types: crontab, batch jobs, stateless and stateful workloads. -- [Kelsey Hightower](https://www.infoq.com/podcasts/kubernetes-event-driven-architecture/)
+The reason why Kubernetes is popular is that it doesn't force you down a single path of getting things done, and it supports more workload types: **crontab, batch jobs, stateless and stateful workloads**. -- [Kelsey Hightower](https://www.infoq.com/podcasts/kubernetes-event-driven-architecture/)

 **1. Manage Planes, [Control & Data](http://brooker.co.za/blog/2019/03/17/control.html)**